mikeldalmauc/portfolio/README.md

 ##### Notes:

-Install sharp if image management is intended.
+Install sharp for imaga management is may be required.

 `npm install --save-dev gulp gulp-sharp-responsive`